albertdiones/coding_10min_a_day/README.md

 104. press A to add new row, feature in day83
 105. press D to delete a row, do feature from day100
 106. case insensitive search

-create pretty print function
-107. add row number to the display table
+107. add row number to the display table (non absolute)
+108. absolute row number display (including on search result)
 108. change color of column names
 109. case insensitive search
 110. refactor the search to also include partial text matches

+refresh table using "clear screen" routine coded before responsive pretty print, adjust the columns according to the terminal size create pretty print function

 ------